 I've named these vendors in the Consumer's Guide.
 (Again, see the Resources lesson.)
 So please, take the time to review it and the other materials you downloaded in the Resources.

-The lessons in The Self-Publishing Freedom Course will help you make the right decisions and set you down the path to success.
+The lessons in this course help you make the right decisions and set you down the path to success.